 ANATOMY AND PHYSIOLOGY

-(Previously PHS 202) An examination of the structure & function of the human body at the molecular, cellular, tissue, organ, & system levels of organization.
+An examination of the structure and function of the human body at the molecular, cellular, tissue, organ, & system levels of organization.
 The integration of these levels of organization within the human organism is emphasized.
-This is the first Sem. of a two-Sem. sequence.
-Lecture, lab, & may also include demonstrations, discussion & field trips.
+This is the first semester of a two-semester sequence.
+Lecture, lab, and may also include demonstrations, discussion and field trips.

 READING AND RESEARCH IN BIOLOGY

 (Previously BAC 299/BOT 299/ZOO 299) Supervised undergraduate reading & research in biological Sci.s.
 This course is designed to acquaint the undergraduate with the Lit. & research techniques used in biological investigation & to give practical experience in scientific problem-solving.

 CURRENT TOPICS IN HUMAN HEALTH AND DISEASE

 A general introduction to the process of science for students who may not have previously taken another college science course.
 Basic scientific concepts including scientific method and ethics in scientific studies are covered followed by a focus on topics of current relevance to human health and disease, including mental health, infectious disease, and environmental health.
 The laboratory component of the class focuses on critical thinking in a scientific context.
 Students will develop skills in reading and researching scientific literature and conducting basic statistical analyses using spreadsheet software.

 This is a course that examines the roles of bacteria and other microorganisms in the environment.
 Topics will include an introduction to the main groups of microorganisms and their physiology, soil microbiology, cycles of elements, aquatic microbiology, sewage treatment, bioremediation, and biotechnology.